Five Tips for Easy Fall Coffee Table Decorating

 Figuring out exactly what to display on your fall coffee table can be a challenge.
 For me, there are often TOO many things that I want to display, so I have to narrow down my choices.

 I am not a minimalist in my decorating.
 Can you tell?
 Haha!
 However, especially for a high-traffic area like a coffee table, less is usually more.
-Plus, you can allow one or two favorite seasonal items to really steal the show and avoid a cluttered vignette.
+Plus, you can allow one or two favorite seasonal items to really become the focal point and avoid a cluttered vignette.

-Here are a few favorite accessories for fall coffee table styling:
+Here are a few favorite accessories for fall coffee table styling with a more neutral color palette:

 It’s time to refresh your fall coffee table decorating!